 One of the similarities is that tahini, especially one without any additional ingredients, tends to separate over time.
 It might come as a creamy paste, but after some time it will separate.
 The oil will be on top while all the solids will remain at the bottom.
 It’s a perfectly natural process, and that tahini is safe to eat.

 Fortunately, you can easily fix separated tahini.
 Again, a hand blender or a food processor would be quite helpful.
 A few minutes of blending and the paste will be back to its creamy consistency.
 Of course, you can always stir it with a fork or a whisk, but that will take much longer.

 Tahini comes with a best-by date that’s 1 to 2 years from the date the sesame paste is jarred, and typically keeps for at least a few months past it.
 After opening, it stays good until the printed date or for at least 5 to 6 months.
 Also, refrigeration helps keep its quality better.

 Since tahini paste is mostly sesame seed oils, it has a fairly long shelf life and it’s difficult to determine how long will it last exactly.

 Similar to nut butters, tahini degrades in quality over time.
 Because of that, you will more likely decide to throw it out for quality purposes, not because it is unsafe to eat.

 Jars of tahini usually come with a best-by date.
 That date informs us of how long the product should maintain freshness.
 Of course, that date is a rough guess and tahini can easily last a few months longer.
 But as mentioned earlier, it’s impossible to say how long exactly.

-Once you open the jar, the process of quality degradation starts to speed up.
+Once you open the jar, the process of quality degradation speeds up a bit.
 That means that ideally, you should be able to finish the jar within a few months.
 But the paste should keep good for at least a couple of months or until the printed date, whichever comes later.